 If TEST_SMOKE execution fails, we perform the rollback by re-activating the previous bundle.

 The Post Actions phase allows us to clean locally downloaded zip files and publish all test xUnit reports in Jenkins to have a nice test report.
 Those reports were produced all along the pipeline by pytest and are here aggregated into a single view to have something like:

 Now we have seen a step-by-step demonstration of how to build a solid CI/CD pipeline with Jenkins.
 If you want to use this and adapt it to your setup, here is a checklist of what you need to do:

-Have your Jenkins, Artifactory, and DSS nodes installed and running
+Have your Jenkins, Artifactory, and Dataiku nodes installed and running.

 Create a new pipeline project in your Jenkins:

 Add the variables as project parameters and assign them a default value according to your setup.

 In the pipeline, setup your source code repository in the PREPARE stage.